willothy/crates_cli/README.md

 ### Features:
 - `find` searches crates.io for a crate
 - `show` displays information about a crate, including homepage and documentation links.
+- `deps` displays the dependencies of a crate.
+- `versions` shows available versions for a crate, and allows you to filter

 ### Planned features:
 - `add`, `rm`, and `version` for managing dependencies